 On this shallow sandbank located in Moorea lagoon, in a few feet of water, you’ll just have to jump in the water from your kayak to swim with dozens of blacktip reef sharks (Carcharhinus melanopterus).
 An experience of a lifetime, in one of the most beautiful islands in the world.

 In Shark Ray Alley, off Ambergris Caye, you won’t need to search for sharks, because they will come up to greet you!
 Less than 10ft of crystal-clear water and dozens of inoffensive nurse sharks swimming around your boat – do you feel like jumping in?

-You can also find nurse sharks at Hol Chan Cut.
-If you’re staying in Caye Caulker, you might like to know that this small island also has its very own Shark Ray Alley, which is less busy.
+You will also spot nurse sharks at Hol Chan Cut.
+If you’re staying in Caye Caulker, you might like to know that this small island also has its own “Shark Ray Alley”, which is less crowded.

 When you arrive by boat in Petite Terre, you’ll soon see their fins breaking through the surface of the water.
 Sit down on the beach, put on your mask, and enter the water: you’ll see dozens of small lemon sharks (Negaprion brevirostris) slowly coming and going above the sandy seabed around the visitors.
 Nurse sharks (Ginglymostoma cirratum) are sometimes also seen in the channel.

 At Shark Bay, south of Ko Tao, even the most experienced snorkelers are impressed.
 Dozens of blacktip reef sharks, some measuring 6 to 9ft, swim above the seabed, a few feet below the surface.
 Even though visibility is rarely perfect at this location, the experience is still great.